Noctisera/Virtual-Memory-Allocator/README.md

 ## What does it do?
-It has multiple commands that the user can use to simulate a virtual allocator.
+It has multiple commands that the user can use to simulate a memory allocator.

 1. ALLOC_ARENA <size_of_arena> : Creates the space where all the memory will be alocated.
 2. DEALLOC_ARENA : Frees the arena and all memory allocated in it.